-With the support of the PRC Central Government, we expect Macau's economy will remain stable though there was an economic slowdown in the year of 2016.
-In 2017, we shall continue to focus on corporate banking business, including trade finance, commercial lending, mortgage finance, real estate finance as well as cross-border loan business, etc. At the same time, we will continue to work in close collaboration with our head office in Hong Kong and overseas branches as well as our parent bank, China CITIC Bank in the Mainland to provide efficient and quality service to all onshore and offshore customers.
+With the support of the PRC Central Government, we expect Macau's economy will remain stable in the coming years.
+In 2018, we shall continue to focus on corporate banking business, including trade finance, commercial lending, mortgage finance, real estate finance, merger and acquisition finance as well as cross-border loan business, etc. At the same time, we will strengthen the collaboration with our head office in Hong Kong, and overseas branches as well as our parent bank, China CITIC Bank in the Mainland to provide efficient and quality service to all onshore and offshore customers.